Custom Search

 Rating of Air Compressors and Air Equipment

-The most common terms rating air flow capacity are ICFM, FAD, ANR, SCFM or nl/min
+Common rating terms for air flow capacity are ICFM, FAD, ANR, SCFM or nl/min.

 There is no universal standard for rating air compressors, air equipment and tools.
 Common terms are: